Applied Health Sciences, MSc

 Getting Started at the University of Aberdeen (PD5006)

-This course, which is prescribed for all taught postgraduate students, is studied entirely online, takes approximately 5-6 hours to complete and can be taken in one sitting, or spread across a number of weeks.
+This course, which is prescribed for all taught postgraduate students, is studied entirely online, is studied entirely online, takes approximately 2-3 hours to complete and can be taken in one sitting, or spread across the first 4 weeks of term.

-Successful completion of this course will be recorded on your Enhanced Transcript as ‘Achieved’.
+Successful completion of this course will be recorded on your Transcript as ‘Achieved’.

 Optional Courses

-Students should select four courses from the following:
+Students should select four courses from the following.

 Applied Statistics (PU5017)